 She was perfect.
 We felt blessed.

-And even though I was unbelievably happy to be a mom, I was incredibly frustrated with my weight and overall health.
+And even though I was unbelievably happy to be a mom, I was incredibly frustrated with how I felt and my overall health.

 My recovery was painfully slow, and breastfeeding didn’t seem to help.

 After three months I went back to work.
 My schedule consisted of a 60-hour workweek plus evening classes.